w3c/wai-website/pages/standards-guidelines/mobile/index.md

         - [Guidance on Applying WCAG 2.2 to Mobile Applications (WCAG2Mobile)](https://www.w3.org/TR/wcag2mobile-22/)
         - [Mobile Accessibility: How WCAG 2.0 and Other W3C/WAI Guidelines Apply to Mobile](https://www.w3.org/TR/mobile-accessibility-mapping/) &mdash; the previous resource for WCAG 2.0
         - [WCAG2ICT: Applying WCAG 2 to Non-Web Information and Communications Technologies](/standards-guidelines/wcag/non-web-ict/) &mdash; a more general resource that also includes mobile apps
-        - [What’s New in WCAG 2.1](/standards-guidelines/wcag/new-in-21/) and [What’s New in WCAG 2.2](/standards-guidelines/wcag/new-in-22/) &mdash; introduce requirements ("success criteria") addressing mobile accessibility that have been added to WCAG 2.1 and WCAG 2.2
+        - [[What’s New in WCAG 2.1]](/standards-guidelines/wcag/new-in-21/) and [[What’s New in WCAG 2.2]](/standards-guidelines/wcag/new-in-22/) &mdash; introduce requirements ("success criteria") addressing mobile accessibility that have been added to WCAG 2.1 and WCAG 2.2
 -   **User Agent** Accessibility Guidelines ([UAAG](/standards-guidelines/uaag/)) covers web browsers and other “user agents”, including mobile browsers:
-    -   [Mobile Accessibility Examples from UAAG](https://www.w3.org/TR/IMPLEMENTING-UAAG20/mobile) &mdash; contains examples of how web browsers that follow UAAG benefit people with disabilities who use the Web on mobile devices
+    -   [Mobile Accessibility Examples from UAAG](https://www.w3.org/TR/IMPLEMENTING-UAAG20/mobile) &mdash; contains examples of how web browsers that follow UAAG benefit people with disabilities who use the web on mobile devices
     -   [Applying UAAG to Mobile Phones](https://www.w3.org/WAI/UA/work/wiki/Applying_UAAG_to_Mobile_Phones) &mdash; explores the issues with user agents
--   **Authoring Tool** Accessibility Guideline ([ATAG](/standards-guidelines/atag/)) &mdash; covers software used to create web pages and applications, including for mobile
+-   **Authoring Tool** Accessibility Guidelines ([ATAG](/standards-guidelines/atag/)) &mdash; covers software used to create web pages and applications, including for mobile
 -   **[WAI-ARIA](/standards-guidelines/aria/)** (Accessible Rich Internet Applications) &mdash; defines ways to make web content more accessible, especially dynamic content and advanced user interface controls; it applies to web applications and to accessing websites with mobile devices

 ### W3C technologies and mobile accessibility